panjf2000/gnet/README.md

 # [[中文](README_ZH.md)]

-`gnet` is an Event-Loop networking framework that is fast and small.
+`gnet` is an event-driven networking framework that is fast and small.
 It makes direct [epoll](https://en.wikipedia.org/wiki/Epoll) and [kqueue](https://en.wikipedia.org/wiki/Kqueue) syscalls rather than using the standard Go [net](https://golang.org/pkg/net/) package, and works in a similar manner as [netty](https://github.com/netty/netty) and [libuv](https://github.com/libuv/libuv).

 The goal of this project is to create a server framework for Go that performs on par with [Redis](http://redis.io) and [Haproxy](http://www.haproxy.org) for packet handling.

-`gnet` sells itself as a high-performance, lightweight, non-blocking network library written in pure Go which works on transport layer with TCP/UDP/Unix-Socket protocols, so it allows developers to implement their own protocols of application layer upon `gnet` for building  diversified network applications, for instance, you get an HTTP Server or Web Framework if you implement HTTP protocol upon `gnet` while you have a Redis Server done with the implementation of Redis protocol upon `gnet` and so on.
+`gnet` sells itself as a high-performance, lightweight, non-blocking, event-driven networking framework written in pure Go which works on transport layer with TCP/UDP/Unix-Socket protocols, so it allows developers to implement their own protocols of application layer upon `gnet` for building  diversified network applications, for instance, you get an HTTP Server or Web Framework if you implement HTTP protocol upon `gnet` while you have a Redis Server done with the implementation of Redis protocol upon `gnet` and so on.

 **`gnet` derives from the project: `evio` while having a much higher performance.**

 # Features

-- [High-performance](#performance) Event-Loop under multi-threads/goroutines model
+- [High-performance](#performance) event-loop under multi-threads/goroutines model
 - Built-in load balancing algorithm: Round-Robin
 - Built-in goroutine pool powered by the library [ants](https://github.com/panjf2000/ants)
 - Built-in memory pool with bytes powered by the library [pool](https://github.com/gobwas/pool/)